By Rob Smith

-As the number of virtual reality devices on the market continues to grow, seemingly daily, and the amount of quality content increases, we are grappling with the age old dilemma of when is the right time to enter this market.
+As the number of virtual reality devices on the market continues to grow, seemingly daily, and the amount of quality of content being put out ever increases, we are grappling with the age old dilemma of when is the right time to enter this market.

-We are awash with analysts’ predictions about when the VR market will reach critical mass; one is just as likely to see a 2-year prediction as a 10 year prediction, but despite the variance there are not many completely dissenting voices.
-The majority of opinion is that VR will become a mainstream method of content consumption, breaking out from its core gaming audience—it is only a matter of when.
+We are awash with analysts’ predictions about when the VR market will reach critical mass; one is just as likely to see a 2 year prediction as a 10 year prediction, but despite the variance there are not many completely dissenting voices.
+The considered mass of opinion is that VR will become a mainstream method of content consumption, breaking out from its core gaming audience, it is only a matter of when.
 The Christmas sales season, given the most recent releases of Daydream and PSVR, could provide an important clue and we may well see some revisions to the analysts’ predictions come early January.

 - although fun, ‘because we can’ is probably not a great reason to start building.

 - to experiment, to learn, to test with early adopting customers to ensure we can be ready for when VR becomes big.
 A great reason, but I wonder if we are farsighted enough?

 - to build some VR ‘dev’ skills – such skills are few and far between today, so seems like a sensible reason, but, playing devil’s advocate, I imagine we could partner with those with the skills when the audience is there?